jancijen/Phishing-Classification/README.md

 ## Problem Definition

-We propose using a recent dataset (Vrbančič, 2020) containing 88,647 labelled 111-dimensional features extracting information from domain names, IPs, and webpage content to predict whether a website is phishing or legitimate.
+We propose using a recent dataset (Vrbančič, 2020) containing 88,647 labelled 111-dimensional features to predict whether a website is phishing or legitimate.
+96 of the features in the dataset contain information extracted from the domain name and IP, and the other 15 contain information about the website itself.
+Each of the instances have been verified by multiple sources via the industry standard PhishTank registry.
+30,647 of the instances are labeled as phishing and the other 58,000 instances are labeled as legitimate.

 ## Methods

+Unsupervised
 We begin by running Principal Component Analysis on the feature set to reduce the dimensionality and to optimize our training.

+Supervised
-We then train three models using the reduced feature set, namely a model based on decision trees, one based on neural networks, and one based on an SVM to predict whether unseen examples are phishing or legitimate.
-Both of these can be implemented using scikit-learn.
+We train three models using the reduced feature set, namely a model based on decision trees, one based on neural networks, and one based on an SVM to predict whether unseen examples are phishing or legitimate.

+Our entire pipeline can be implemented using scikit-learn and we can perform data visualizations using Seaborn and Matplotlib.

 ## Potential Results/Discussion